Establishing Reasonable Child Support Payments

 To establish a support order, the state evaluates both parents’ combined income after taxes and or the parents’ earning capacity.
 Then, the court determines how much money is required to care for the children on a monthly basis.
 After determining this number, the court adjusts each parent’s individual contribution according to the amount of time the child spends with the parent and that parent’s personal income and or earning capacity.

-Pursuing Child Custody Modifications
+Pursuing Child Support Modifications

 After establishing an initial child support order, circumstances may change that make it necessary to modify this amount.
 You may wish to raise or lower the final amount due to a variety of unpredictable life events, including sickness, a career change or remarriage.
 You may also be eligible for a support modification after Pennsylvania updated its child support guidelines in 2017.
 Keep in mind, the court, on its own, may review your child support order after three (3) years of establishment.